 Courier shipping rates are largely determined by the distance to delivery.
 Meaning, the closer your inventory is to the customer, the less you pay for shipping.

 Growing eCommerce brands use fulfillment centers (FCs) and third-party logistics providers (3PLs) to reduce fulfillment costs.
 This is especially important for international merchants who face greater shipping distances.

 Allocating inventory to different warehouses via your suppliers is a great way to reduce shipping costs.
 For best results, forecast item demand by region and allocate accordingly.
 You can use your store analytics to evaluate your target geographies, then look for reliable 3PLs in these regions.

 Aside from improving your supply chain management overall, diversifying helps to reduce the impact of common supply chain disruptions.

 For merchants looking to scale growth, the right partners are essential.

 Fulfillment centers (FCs) are facilities that coordinate fulfillment activity on your behalf.
 Simply route your inventory to these locations instead of your current operations space.
 When an order comes in, your FC takes care of everything.
-For growing merchants, supply chain management gets infinitely easier with the right fulfillment partnerships.
+Supply chain management gets infinitely easier for growing merchants with the right fulfillment partnerships.

 Keep these points in mind when searching for fulfillment partners: